Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 PART 2 - Land Cover data
 ------------------------

 The land cover in UMEP consists of seven classes (buildings, paved, deciduous trees, conifer trees, bare soil and water).
 This part of the exersice you will make use of the data produced in Part 1.
-You will try to drive as many classes as possible.
+You will try to derive as many classes as possible.

 Buildings and paved
 ~~~~~~~~~~~~~~~~~~~
-First you need to create a new bolean raster using your building polygon layer.
-Create a new attribut called ceros in **by_get** and re-run Rasterize as in figure 12 but now yse **by_get** as input layer and **build_bolean.tif** as output (*Rasterized*).
+First you need to create a new boolean raster using your building polygon layer.
+Create a new attribute called zeros in **by_get** and re-run *Rasterize* as in figure 12 but now use **by_get** as the input layer and **build_bolean.tif** as output (*Rasterized*).

 Deciduous trees
 ~~~~~~~~~~~~~~~